Metacor/Minecraft-Speedrun-Guide/readme.md

 * [Identification and Optimal Routing](https://github.com/Metacor/Minecraft_Speedrun_Guide#bastions)

 **Fortress**
-* Pie-Ray: Locate the Fortress direction using the F3 Pie Chart *(also useful for finding Villages)*
+* Pie-Ray: Locate the Fortress Direction using the F3 Pie Chart *(also useful for finding Villages)*
 * Inside Navigation: Navigate to the Outside section of the Fortress, and locate a Blaze Spawner
 * Blazebed: Learn to execute the correct technique for both enclosed and open spawners
 * Consistently complete the Fortress without a Fire Resistance Potion *(can use a shield)*